 Historically, industry scoring tools have been used over the last two decades by underwriters to quantify the general level of wildfire risk for a given property.
 These are now being updated using new information gleaned from these latest fires, in the hopes of better modeling overall wildfire risk.
 However, as part of these efforts, there has been little done to gather higher-resolution insight into wildfire risk using new technologies.

-In a December 2018 Insurance Journal article, I wrote about the opportunities and challenges artificial intelligence and computer vision present for more granular underwriting across the wildland-urban interface.
-In particular, I referenced the call to action from the California Department of Insurance (CDI) in their January 2018 report for the insurance industry to leverage imagery that is “granular enough to objectively identify fuel sources and other physical characteristics” and that “takes into account mitigation done by the homeowner or the community.”
+In an article for Insurance Journal, I wrote about the opportunities and challenges artificial intelligence and computer vision present for more granular underwriting across the wildland-urban interface.
+In particular, I referenced the call to action from the California Department of Insurance (CDI) for the insurance industry to leverage imagery that is “granular enough to objectively identify fuel sources and other physical characteristics” and that “takes into account mitigation done by the homeowner or the community.”

-Now, with the release of Cape Analytics’ defensible space solution, the industry has a first-of-its-kind dataset that can meaningfully impact wildfire underwriting and rating workflows.
+Now, with Cape Analytics’ defensible space Firescape solution, the industry has a market-leading vulnerability dataset that can meaningfully impact wildfire underwriting and rating workflows.

 Wildfire is one of the most granular perils in terms of how risk can deviate from one property to another.
 The insurance industry has spent most of its resources delivering underwriting-focused tools that overlay contextual information related to wildfire, such as terrain, climate, and fuels, onto the geographic location of a property.
 Well established solutions, such as Verisk’s FireLine® or the publicly-available USDA Wildland Fire Hazard Potential maps, in addition to newer entrants like RedZone, deliver valuable scores that help carriers identify the general wildfire risk for a given property.
 For example, RedZone’s RZRisk, according to their website, describes whether a property is located in an area at risk of wildfire, embers, smoke, or evacuation, in addition to a Fire Frequency score.